aturling/dirt-module/README.md

 Content types may be designated as survey types, meaning that they contain data collection fields and appear in the Data Entry Portal (and Data Search Portal, if DIRT DataTable is installed).
-Refer to the[Overview](#overview) section for a list of the core content types with their descriptions.
+Refer to the [Overview](#overview) section for
+a list of the core content types with their descriptions.

 Survey types may be added or removed via the admin config page at admin/config/dirt/surveys. *Note:* Built-in content types may not be deleted